Bira/octopus-carnival/_drafts/wir-mm-4e-halfling.md

 - Level 2: 2 slingers, 2 thieves, 2 guard drakes.
 Another one.

 - Level 6: 4 prowlers, 2 human berserkers.

+I like these halflings.
+They have enough kender in them to be different from your usual Tolkien hobbits, but not enough to become annoying.
+Most notably they are _not_ compelled to steal from the party and have enough sense to recognize dangerous situations and avoid drawing themselves or the party into them.
+It won't prevent a bad player from doing those things anyway, but they can't hide behind the "I'm just playing my character!" excuse.

+You could also very easily have them as antagonists for your group, since the